 Recommended Preparation for Zacs Level 1.5

 The idea behind Zacs1.5 is that participants come with some experience and questions.
-The idea isn’t to jam more content into your brain.
+The idea isn’t to introduce more content.
 The idea is to be challenged to take the skills you already have, dig for the details, make plans and justify your decisions.

-If you have time it is recommended that you:
+If you have time it is recommended (not required) that you:

 - Review some of these webpages: